NoNameLeft0/ChessGame/README.md

 # ChessGame
 A game of chess for two players or one player and pc with simple statistics.

-1. Download the Chess folder.
+1. Download the Chess zip.
+2. Extract the zip.
-2. Run the Build.cmd file.
+3. Run the Build.cmd file.
-3. Run the Run.cmd file.
+4. Run the Run.cmd file.

 Game is played using drag and drop.